What happens once my awards entry has been submitted?

 Will there be an awards ceremony?

-Awards have a variety of ways to celebrate your success.
+Awards have various ways to celebrate your success.
 The majority do have a ceremony at the end of the process, which is when the winners are crowned – please be aware that some awards will make online announcements for shortlisting etc. This ceremony could come in one of several forms:

 • ‘Live’ – when the ceremony takes place at a venue (often a prestigious hotel) and people physically attend.